Pylons/pyramid/docs/tutorials/wiki2/authorization.rst

 (Only the highlighted lines need to be added.)

-Our ``views.py`` module will look something like this when we're done:
+Our ``tutorial/tutorial/views.py`` will look something like this when we're done:

 .. literalinclude:: src/authorization/tutorial/views.py
    :linenos: